MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 ### How can I make QR codes?

-* From any QR code generator, see <https://www.the-qrcode-generator.com/>
+Yes, checkout any QR code generator, see <https://www.the-qrcode-generator.com/>

 ### If QR code tracking doesn't work in general, what do I do?